tjjones6/Computational-Fluid-Dynamics/README.md

-# Inlet Box CFD Simulation
+# Inlet Box

-This simulation was run in OpenFOAM with a tetrahedral mesh (~270k cells).
+This simulation was run in OpenFOAM with a tetrahedral mesh (~300k elements).
 Below are streamline (left) and pressure (right) visualizations:

 ![Inlet Box CFD](INLET_BOX.png)